majkshkurti/r5-docker/README.md

 # conveyal-analysis-docker

-This repository will help you easily install [Conveyal Analysis](https://www.conveyal.com/analysis/)  on any modern operating system, using [Docker](docker.com).
+Easily install Conveyal Analysis on any modern operating system, using Docker.

-This "dockerisation" of Conveyal Analysis  was made possible by [Jailbreak](http://jailbreak.paris/) as part of the [Digital Transport for Africa project](http://digitaltransport4africa.org/) funded by [Agence française de développement](https://www.afd.fr/).

 ## Presentation